YinHK-gameDev/unity-learn/scene/README.md

 | Select Scene Asset | Highlights the scene asset in the Project window. |
 | Add New Scene | Adds a new untitled scene below the scene you have selected. |

+**Play mode**:

+When you are in Play mode and have multiple scenes in the Hierarchy window, the Editor displays an additional scene called DontDestroyOnLoad.
+You can’t access the DontDestroyOnLoad scene and it’s also not available at runtime.

 https://docs.unity3d.com/Manual/scenes-working-with.html